zhemao/hodgepodge/README.md

 The opposite of todec.
 Converts a decimal number to hex, octal, or binary format.
 Usage is the same as todec.

+## pdfcat

+Use the ghostscript program to concatenate several pdf files together.
+Usage: `pdfcat [file1 file2 file3 ...]`.
+PDF file is printed to standard
+output.

 ## License